droidthings/IntrusionDetection/Documentation/InfluxDB.md

 ```
 >USE IntrusionRTESDB
 ```
-In order to insert to data to a table however its a little different procedure
+In order to insert to data to a table however it is a different procedure
 ```
 >INSERT intrusionMeasurements, esp32/XAcc=10 esp32/XGyro=12 esp32/YAcc=560 esp32/YGyro=456 esp32/ZAcc=678 esp32/ZGyro=33
 ```